Policies and Procedures

 PLEASE NOTE: by enrolling in Intersessions courses, students agree to abide by all related university policies.

-Consult your advisor to determine which Intersessions courses best serve your academic goals.
-Be sure to identify alternate choices.
+Consult your advisor to determine which courses best serve your academic goals.
+Consider alternate choices in case the class you want is full.

 All holds on your account must be clear prior to enrollment.